earthly/website/blog/_posts/2022-11-10-rancher-managing-k8s.md

 ![Choose infrastructure or provider](https://i.imgur.com/w0XbsAv.png)

-The next screen lets you create node pools, select a network provider, set the number of nodes, create labels, and muchmore.
+The next screen lets you create node pools, select a network provider, set the number of nodes, create labels, and much more.
 From here, you can fully configure the Kubernetes cluster.
 Once that configuration is ready, you can deploy the cluster:

 ![Configure node options 2](https://i.imgur.com/fAyORCQ.png)